 These checks, reviews and audits are the first step in the enforcement process.
 A significant number of matters are resolved at this first step.

-As a follow up to its regular monitoring activities – police background checks, the reviews of complaints received and audits of compliance with CE requirements and E&O compliance - FSCO may decide that some matters need to be investigated.
+As a follow up to its regular monitoring activities – criminal record checks, the reviews of complaints received and audits of compliance with CE requirements and E&O compliance - FSCO may decide that some matters need to be investigated.
 An investigation is the second step in the enforcement process.
 It is used where prosecution or administrative action may be contemplated.

 Quarterly Monitoring and Investigation Activity Statistics at a Glance